seblj/nvim-formatter/README.md

 either a boolean or a function returning a boolean on whether to accept the current indent or not.
 If it returns true, then it will format the entire injected area with the indent of the first line of the injection.

+`treesitter.disable_injected` takes a table of filetypes, where the value should be a table of filetypes that it should not format as an injected language.
+The example will for example not format Rust regions in a markdown file.

 ### Notes: